$LS$-category of moment-angle manifolds and higher order Massey products: Introduction

-Our motivation for doing this is a combinatorial and algebraic characterization of Golod complexes $K$ and $co$-$H$-space (category $\leq 1$) moment-angle complexes $\zk$ given in~\cite{MR3461047} in the case of flag complexes $K$.
-The authors there showed that both of these concepts are equivalent, and moreover, that they both coincide with chordality of the $1$-skeleton of $K$ and the triviality of the multiplication on $\Tor^+_{R[v_1,\ldots,v_n]}(R[K],R)$ for $R=\mb Z$ or $R$ any field, where $R[K]$ is the Stanley-Reisner ring of $K$ over $R$.
-An interesting algebraic consequence of this from the perspective of commutative algebra was that triviality of the multiplication on $\Tor^+_{R[v_1,\ldots,v_n]}(R[K],R)$ implies that all higher Massey products are also trivial, at the very least when $K$ is flag. \footnote{A theorem in~\cite{MR2344344} claims this is true for all $K$, but a recent paper~\cite{2015arXiv151104883K} provides a simple counter-example.} This depended on the general fact that the cohomology ring of a space of category $\leq 1$ has trivial multiplication and Massey products vanish~\cite{MR0231375,MR0356037}.
-It is natural to ask what the corresponding statement is for spaces with larger category, more so, if the characterization for Golod flag complexes in~\cite{MR3461047} can be generalized in this sense.
-An answer to the first question was given by Rudyak in~\cite{MR1644063}, which inspires the following. \begin{definition} A simplicial complex $K$ on vertex set $[n]$ is $m$-\emph{Golod} over $R$ if \begin{itemize} \item[(1)] $\Nill(\mathrm{Tor}_{R[v_1,\ldots,v_n]}(R[K],R))\leq m+1$; \item[(2)] Massey products $\vbr{v_1,\ldots,v_k}$ vanish in $\mathrm{Tor}^+_{R[v_1,\ldots,v_n]}(R[K],R)$ whenever $v_i=a_1\cdots a_{m_i}$ and $v_j=b_1\cdots b_{m_j}$, and $m_i+m_j>m$ for some odd $i$ and even $j$ and $a_s,b_t\in\mathrm{Tor}^+_{R[v_1,\ldots,v_n]}(R[K],R)$. \end{itemize} \end{definition}
+Our further motivation is going back to the homology of rings and the study of a combinatorial and algebraic characterisation of Golod complexes $K$ and $co$-$H$-space (category $\leq 1$) moment-angle complexes $\zk$ given in~\cite{MR3461047} in the case of flag complexes $K$.
+The authors there showed that both of these concepts are equivalent, and moreover, that they both coincide with chordality of the $1$-skeleton of $K$ and the triviality of the multiplication on $H^*(\zk; R)\cong \Tor^+_{R[v_1,\ldots,v_n]}(R[K],R)$ for $R=\mb Z$ or $R$ any field.
+An interesting consequence of this from the perspective of commutative algebra was that for $K$ flag the trivial multiplication on $\Tor^+_{R[v_1,\ldots,v_n]}(R[K],R)$ implies that all higher Massey products are also trivial.
+This depended on the general fact that the cohomology ring of a space of category less than equal to 1 has trivial multiplication and Massey products vanish~\cite{MR0231375,MR0356037}.
+It is natural to ask what the corresponding statement is for spaces with larger category, more so, if the characterisation for Golod flag complexes in~\cite{MR3461047} can be generalised in terms of Massey products.
+An answer to the first question was given by Rudyak in~\cite{MR1644063}, which inspired us to give the following definition.